Suggestions and Complaints

 The regulations require a complaint to be made within 12 months of the date on which the matter occurred, or from when the matter came to the attention of the complainant.
 It may still be possible for the practice to consider a complaint outside this time limit if the complainant has good reason for not making the complaint within the time limit and, despite the delay it is still possible to investigate the complaint fairly and effectively.

-The Complaints Manager is Nina Brown, Deputy Practice Manager.
+The Complaints Manager is Jennie Kershaw, Patient Services Manager.

 The Complaints Manager will acknowledge complaints and take a team approach to investigations and responses, working with the Senior Manager and the lead GP for complaints.